nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter12_chapter_12_discipleship.md

 <!-- p96 -->
 Prayer is the lifeline of discipleship, connecting believers to God’s presence, power, and guidance.
-Jesus taught His disciples how to pray in <span class="x-scripture" data-type="ref" data-book="Luke" data-chapter="11" data-verses="1-4" data-lang="en" data-version="NKJV">Luke 11:1-4</span>, emphasizing both dependence on God and spiritual alignment with His will.
+Jesus taught His disciples how to pray in <span class="x-scripture" data-type="ref" data-book="LUK" data-chapter="11" data-verses="1-4" data-lang="en" data-version="NKJV">Luke 11:1-4</span>, emphasizing both dependence on God and spiritual alignment with His will.
 Through prayer, disciples learn to seek God’s wisdom, intercede for others, and receive strength for ministry.

 <!-- p97 -->
-Teaching disciples how to pray-both individually and corporately-equips them to cultivate intimacy with God and discern His leading (<span class="x-scripture" data-type="ref" data-book="Philippians" data-chapter="4" data-verses="6-7" data-lang="en" data-version="NKJV">Philippians 4:6-7</span>).
+Teaching disciples how to pray-both individually and corporately-equips them to cultivate intimacy with God and discern His leading (<span class="x-scripture" data-type="ref" data-book="PHP" data-chapter="4" data-verses="6-7" data-lang="en" data-version="NKJV">Philippians 4:6-7</span>).
 Incorporating prayer journals, prayer groups, and fasting practices fosters spiritual discipline and empowerment, ensuring disciples remain Spirit-led and mission-focused.

 <!-- p98 -->